unicode-org/message-format-wg/spec/syntax.md

 > > ```
 > >
 > > An exception to this is: whitespace inside a _pattern_ is **always** significant.

+> [!NOTE]
+> The syntax assumes that each _message_ will be displayed with a left-to-right display order
+> and be processed in the logical character order.
+> The syntax also permits the use of right-to-left characters in _identifiers_,
+> _literals_, and other values.
+> This can result in confusion when viewing the _message_.
+>
+> Additional restrictions or requirements,
+> such as permitting the use of certain bidirectional control characters in the syntax,
+> might be added during the Tech Preview to better manage bidirectional text.
+> Feedback on the creation and management of _messages_
+> containing bidirectional tokens is strongly desired.

 A _message_ can be a _simple message_ or it can be a _complex message_.